 Any database you add to an instance must have the same Sage Estimating version as the other operating databases.

-For example, if you are using Sage Estimating 21.1, and you want to add a standard database from a previous Sage Estimating installation, upgrade the standard database to version 21.1 before adding it to the new instance.
+Example: If you are using Sage Estimating 22.1, and you want to add a standard database from a previous Sage Estimating installation, upgrade the standard database to version 22.1 before adding it to the new instance.

 Refer to the Estimating Management Console in-product Help for instructions on adding databases using the Search For feature.